aukehoe/aukehoe.github.io/homegrown.md

 I tried to come up with other ideas but the only ones that really sparked interest were to do with plants so I figured out what the hardest thing for me to remember about owning plants is and came up with *homegrown* as a result.

 ## Discovery Phases
-After coming up with a basic idea and getting user feedback on that idea, I started sketching out the ideas in my head about my website, each sketch realizing more of what I wanted *homegrown* to look like.
+After coming up with a basic idea and getting user feedback on that idea, I started sketching out basic concepts about my website, each sketch realizing more of what I wanted *homegrown* to look like.
 Here are a few examples:
 <img width="800" alt="first version of home page" src="images/sketch1_homePage_version1.jpg">

 <img width="800" alt="second version of home page" src="images/sketch3_homePage_version2.jpg">